USV Local Schools

 All athletes and

-cheerleaders must ride the approved transportation to and from competitions.
+cheerleaders must ride the approved transportation to competitions.
+After the

 A. Athletes shall not